Sport Discovery Community Try-It! Programs

 Twenty-one Sport Discovery Try It! programs will be offered from September 2017 to June 18 as the result of a partnership between the City of Prince George, Engage Sport North, and PG's Community Associations.
 Try It! provides opportunities to try a new sport or physical activity.
 Sessions run from 60 to 90 minutes and are led by qualified and experienced coaches and Engage Sport North staff.

-These programs are free and registration is not required.
-Participants do not need to bring equipment or live in the Community Association area where an event is hosted.
+These programs are free and participants do not have to live in the Community Association area where an event is hosted.
 Some programs may require online pre-registration.